Dr. Dave's answers to frequently-asked questions (FAQs),

 Yes.
 Here is the pertinent quote from WPA Rule 8.18:

 A scoop shot, in which the cue tip contacts the playing surface and the cue ball at the same time and this causes the cue ball to rise off the cloth, is treated like a miscue.

-and, per WPA Rule 6.16c, a miscue is a foul if it is intentional (e.g., if use to purposely jump the CB over an obstacle).
+and, per WPA Rule 6.16c, a miscue is a foul if it is intentional (e.g., if used to purposely jump the CB over an obstacle).

-HSV B.2 shows and explains what happens with various types of illegal "scoop" jump shots.
+The following video shows and explains what happens with various types of illegal "scoop" jump shots:

-Also, for many example calls along with explanations, see "Rules - Part I: introduction" (BD, August, 2009) and:
+For many example rule calls along with explanations, see "Rules - Part I: introduction" (BD, August, 2009) and:

 top of page | main FAQ index | website home page